wamaina/office-js-docs/docs/outlook/contextual-outlook-add-ins.md

 - You cannot specify the color of the highlighted entity.
 - An entity that is not highlighted will not launch a contextual add-in in a card.

-Because an entity or regular expression that is not highlighted will not launch a contextual add-in, add-ins must include at least one `Rule` element with the `Highlight` attribute set to `all` or `first`.
+Because an entity or regular expression that is not highlighted will not launch a contextual add-in, add-ins must include at least one `Rule` element with the `Highlight` attribute set to `all`.

 > **Note:** The `EmailAddress` and `Url` entity types do not support highlighting, so they cannot be used to launch a contextual add-in.
 They can however be combined in a `RuleCollection` rule type as an additional activation criteria.